awsdocs/amazon-ecs-developer-guide/doc_source/private-auth-container-instances.md

-# Private Registry Authentication for Container Instances<a name="private-auth-container-instances"></a>
+# Private registry authentication for container instances<a name="private-auth-container-instances"></a>

 The Amazon ECS container agent can authenticate with private registries, including Docker Hub, using basic authentication\.
 When you enable private registry authentication, you can use private Docker images in your task definitions\.
 This feature is only supported by tasks using the EC2 launch type\.